Bernie-2016/ground-control/README.md

 `npm run seed`

 The seed script will create an admin user with e-mail address `admin@localhost.com` and password `admin`.
 Login with those credentials when you first go to `localhost:3000` and then check out `localhost:3000/admin`.

+### Linux

+On Linux, follow the same directions as OS X above, but substitue `./setup-linux` for the equivalent OSx script.

+You will also need to have [Docker](docs.docker.com/engine/installation) and [docker-compose](docs.docker.com/compose/install) installed to provide your database.

 ### Windows